gatsbyjs/gatsby/README.md

 * [A step-by-step guide: Gatsby on Netlify](https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify)
 * [Hosting GatsbyJS – A React Static Site Generator](https://www.aerobatic.com/blog/gatsbyjs)
 * [Michael Cereda's multi-part series of blog posts on building his site with Gatsby](https://medium.com/@michaelcereda/creating-an-isomorphic-universal-website-with-react-part-1-a905350acba8#.akoo25l6j)

-### Why use Gatsby instead of other Static Site Generators
-* No-refresh page transitions
-* The awesome React.js component model
-* Live editing on every part of your site.
-Dramatically speed development.

 ### I'm already building a server-rendered React.js site, is Gatsby a good fit?
 If your site falls closer to the site end of the app<---->site spectrum